CorrieScheepers/Masters/README.md

-I recommend using git to backup and manage your document progress.
+I recommend using git to backup and manage your document progress. tt
 # Masters

 Cool